 Take a casual glance at the Bulange today.
 Spectacular, right?
 It certainly is an archetype of elegance and class exuded by the kingdom’s ancestors.
 The walls, an artistic showcase of the totems of some clans.
 A walkway meant for royalty, guided by the red carpet, effortlessly blending into the shimmery seats, made from fine timber.

 Woven within this elegance is a clear agenda: the Lukiko exists to addresses cultural and livelihood issues.
-It tries to steer clear of political issues, save for the occasional jab, the Katikiro (prime minister), Charles Peter Mayiga, will throw at government for oppressing the Buganda subjects.
+It tries to steer clear of political issues, save for the occasional jab, the Katikiro (prime minister), Charles Peter Mayiga, will throw at the government for oppressing the Buganda subjects.

 Eliminating poverty is a big deal.
 Programs to encourage coffee and food crop planting, or generally commercial Agriculture, are on.
-In that same bowel is the campaign by the Lukiko to have land owners registering their land to avoid illicit grabbers.
+In that same bowel is the campaign by the Lukiko to have landowners registering their land to avoid illicit grabbers.

-No wonder this kingdom remains afloat at time when foreign cultures and languages are threatening the African culture.
+No wonder this kingdom remains afloat at a time when foreign cultures and languages are threatening the African culture.
 Bashir Muwonge is quick to list the ways in which the kingdom has remained relevant.
 He says that besides the projects, the subjects are encouraged to speak their language and also carry on traditions.
-“We have Okwanjula (traditional wedding), our Oluwombo cuisine (stews steamed in banana leaves) is popular even among travelled Baganda and none Baganda,” he boasts.
+“We have Okwanjula (traditional wedding), our Oluwombo cuisine (stews steamed in banana leaves) is popular even among traveled Baganda and none Baganda,” he boasts.
 “Any wonder that the tunic is soon becoming a national frock.”